caiks/TBOT03/README.md

 slice_location_size_mean: 8.56674
 deviation_location: 0.188369
 ```
-Interesingly, we see an increase in `location` *entropy* but a decrease configuration deviation to 0.188369.
+Interesingly, we see an increase in `location` *entropy* and general configuration deviation, but a decrease in `location`-configuration deviation to 0.188369.
 We may conjecture that we have added some strong *alignments* within the rooms where the landmarks have been added, at the cost of configuration deviation relevant *alignments* between the rooms.
 Now we run the same *model* for longer to create *model* 84 -
 ```
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/turtlebot3_ws/src/TBOT03_ws/gazebo_models
 cd ~/turtlebot3_ws/src/TBOT03_ws